chunmeifeng/SANet/README.md

 **Parameter settings**
 ```
-The detailed parameter settings can be find in our arXiv paper.
+The detailed parameter settings can be find in our arXiv paper: https://arxiv.org/pdf/2109.01664.pdf
 ```

 Citation